-C1 Enhanced Mode (Available when supported by the CPU.)
+C1 Enhanced Mode (\Available when supported by the CPU.)

 Set to Enabled to enable Enhanced Halt State to lower CPU voltage/frequency to prevent overheat.
-The options are Enabled and Disabled.
-(Note: please refer to Intel's web site for detailed information.)
+The options are Enabled and Disabled. (\Note: please refer to Intel's web site for detailed information.)

-Execute Mode Memory Protection (Available when supported by the CPU and the OS.)
+Execute Disable Bit (\Available when supported by the CPU.)